-Displays the entries in the system Bridge Table when the device is operating in Bridge mode.
+Displays the entries in the system bridge table when the device is operating in Bridge mode.

-The Bridge Table shows which bridge port the particular station is associated with - in other words from which interface (LAN or Wireless LAN, as WLAN) the network device (defined by MAC Address) is reachable from.
-The AirRouter HP will forward the packets to that port only (thus saving a lot of redundant copies and transmits).
+The Bridge table shows which bridge port the particular station is associated with - in other words from which interface (Ethernet or wireless) the network device (defined by MAC address) is reachable from.
+The AirRouter will forward the packets to that port only (thus saving a lot of redundant copies and transmits).